Peaches for Monsieur le Curé: Plot

 Meanwhile, Vianne's old friend Joséphine, the battered wife in Chocolat who now runs the village café, has also changed.
 She greets Vianne with affection, but seems embarrassed to see her.
 Vianne soon learns that Joséphine has had a son, a boy called Jean-Philippe (Pilou), who is now eight years old.
 Vianne finds it hard to understand how her old friend could have concealed this fact from her for all this time, and tries to find out who Pilou's father is, with no success.
 Vianne begins to suspect that Roux, whom she once believed might form a loving relationship with Joséphine, may be the boy's father.

 Vianne decides to stay for a few more days, if only to discover the truth behind the mystery of Pilou's parentage and the fire at the old chocolaterie.
 She finds out that her old adversary, Francis Reynaud, is about to lose his parish.
 A younger, trendier priest, Père Henri Lemaître, has taken over his duties pending an inquiry into the arson attack, and Reynaud is unhappy and humiliated.
 Vianne promises to help him clear his name and regain his position.
 She moves into Armande's old house, now owned by Luc Clairmont, and begins to get to know the Moroccan community.
 She befriends one of the Muslim families, and slowly begins to earn their trust.
 Gradually she learns of the tensions that run beneath the surface; of family feuds; malicious rumours; political machinations and prejudices on both sides of the river.
 Behind all of these tensions stands the figure of Inès Bencharki.
-But is she the cause of the unrest, or just another victim?
+Is she the cause of the unrest, or just another victim?